 Bachelor of Science in Special Education

-Special Education is a critical shortage field in Georgia -- we admit a cohort of committed individuals each fall to meet that demand across the state.
+Special Education is a critical shortage field in Georgia -- we admit a cohort of committed individuals each fall to fill this vital need across the state.

 The Special Education Online Program is designed to meet the needs of students who require the flexibility of online program delivery to achieve their career goals and have a desire to fulfill the vital role of Special Educator in their community.